hadeelhsaad/hhsaad.github.io/content/research/_index.md

         <div class="research-split">
         <div class="research-text">
         <h2>Describing fossil lineages</h2>
-        <p>I have contributed to descriptive and taxonomic projects, especially on fossils from regions that are underrepresented in existing datasets.
-These specimens can add important new baseline information and help reveal when and where ecological and trophic innovations appeared through time.</p>
+        <p>I have contributed to descriptive and taxonomic projects, particularly those focused on fossils from regions underrepresented in existing datasets.
+The fossils I study are typically acanthuriforms from tropical coastal environments.
+These specimens provide important baseline data and help reveal when and where ecological and trophic innovations emerged through time.</p>
         </div>

         <div class="research-image">